 you once Mr. Sensing has approved the hard copy, after which you should pick it up at the Scout Shop.
 Remember to turn in the Eagle Scout

-Service Project Fundraising Application as well.
-The Fundraising Application is considered "approved" upon turning it in; you'll be contacted if
+Service Project Fund Raising Application as well.
+The Fund Raising Application is considered "approved" upon turning it in; you'll be contacted

-- While it's not required, Scouts are expected to complete the "Final Plan" section of the workbook prior to beginning work.
+- While it is not required, Scouts are expected to complete the "Final Plan" section of the workbook prior to beginning work.